dram/trealla/docs/FEATURES.md

 	`SGVsbG8sIHdvcmxkIQ==` == 'Hello, world!'

-Also, *'atom_length/2'* returns the number of UTF-8 characters in an atom while for BLOBs it's the stored length.
+Also, *atom_length/2* returns the number of UTF-8 characters in an atom while for BLOBs it's the stored length.
 Atoms are assumed UTF-8.

 Database store: namespace 'dbs'
 ------------------------------

-The rule database exists per module (or *'default'*) and will index on the first argument any asserted clauses that have first been declared dynamic:
+The rule database exists per module (or *default*) and will index on the first argument any asserted clauses that have first been declared dynamic:

 	:-dynamic(+Name/Arity).